tiendu/tiendu.github.io/src/content/blog/2026-08-13-what-if-ls-isnt-there.md

 And start asking:

-*What am I actually trying to find out?*
+*What am I actually trying to find out, and what do I still have available?*

 No `curl`?